vvdleun/audiostreamerscrobbler/README.md

 ## Development News

 * 17th of April 2018
-** Improved command-line and configuration validation ** Renamed BlueSound (company name) to BluOS (name of the standard that BlueSound uses for their products and licenses to other companies)
+  * Improved command-line and configuration validation
+  * Renamed BlueSound (company name) to BluOS (name of the standard that BlueSound uses for their products and licenses to other companies)
-** Libre FM and GNU FM scrobblers now silently drop scrobbles older than 30 days (they have no practical limit AFAIK), while Last FM still drops scrobbles older than 14 days
+  * Libre FM and GNU FM scrobblers now silently drop scrobbles older than 30 days (they have no practical limit AFAIK), while Last FM still drops scrobbles older than 14 days
-** Re-factored HTTP request creation in preparation of future ListenBrainz support
+  * Re-factored HTTP request creation in preparation of incoming ListenBrainz support

 * 16th of April 2018
-** Improved the handling of scrobbler errors, as dictated by Last FM's AudioScrobbler 2.0 API specifications ** Scrobbles older than 14 days are silently dropped, again as dictated by the AudioScrobbler 2.0 API specifications
+  * Improved the handling of scrobbler errors, as dictated by Last FM's AudioScrobbler 2.0 API specifications
+  * Scrobbles older than 14 days are silently dropped, again as dictated by the AudioScrobbler 2.0 API specifications

 ## Description